 and making provision incidental and supplementary to those powers.

 [Section 26P inserted by No. 49 of 2000 s.
-55.]
+55; amended by No. 38 of 2007 s.
+101(1).]

 26Q.
-Commission may inspect or monitor water resources on behalf of other persons
+Minister may inspect or monitor water resources on behalf of other persons

-(1) The Commission may, with the approval of the Minister, by agreement with a person or group of persons holding any water entitlement, perform work or supply services relating to the inspection or monitoring of a water resource for the benefit of the person or group of persons.
+(1) The Minister may, by agreement with a person or group of persons holding any water entitlement, perform work or supply services relating to the inspection or monitoring of a water resource for the benefit of the person or group of persons.

-(2) An agreement made by the Commission under subsection (1) may provide for the payment to the Commission by the person or persons of an agreed amount for the work performed or the services supplied.
+(2) An agreement made by the Minister under subsection (1) may provide for the payment to the Minister by the person or persons of an agreed amount for the work performed or the services supplied.

 (3) In this section —